ZoeyFeng0110/TikTok-Refugee-Related-Data-Visualization/README.md

 # TikTok Refugees Related Posts Data Dashboard

 ## Overview
-This Streamlit-based dashboard provides interactive visualizations for analyzing RedNote posts related to "TikTok Refugees."
+This Streamlit-based dashboard provides interactive visualizations for analyzing posts related to "TikTok Refugees."
 It allows users to explore trends, category distributions, and geographic insights based on uploaded data.

 ## Features
 - **Data Upload**: Users can upload a CSV file for analysis.